 I began teaching Spanish in 2005, upon earning a Bachelors of Arts degree in Spanish Language and Literature from the State University of New York at Stony Brook.
 I also attended Central Michigan University, where I earned a Masters of Arts degree in Education.
 Currently, I am enrolled in Clark Atlanta University, where I am working on a Doctorate in Educational Leadership.

-I am originally from Brooklyn, New York, and I currently reside in College Park, Georgia.
+I am originally from Brooklyn, New York, and I currently reside in Smyrna, Georgia.
 Culturally, I am African American and Puerto Rican.
 However, Spanish is my second language; I developed my love and passion for the language as a teenager.
 Apart from teaching Spanish, I have also had ESL teaching assignments at Gwinnett Technical College, where I instructed adult learners.
-Additionally, I am a certfified DUI Instructor for the State of Georgia Department of Driver Services.
+Additionally, I have been a certified DUI Instructor for the State of Georgia Department of Driver Services.

 I believe that all students can learn Spanish, and effective World Language teachers address the individual needs and intelligences of the students to ensure that occurs.
 It is necessary to incorporate varied and meaningful activities in a student-centered atmosphere in order to keep students engaged in the learning process.
 I feel it is equally important to be enthusiastic and knowledgeable about Spanish language and culture because it will evoke enthusiasm in the students.